 To date Firefox offers almost 3 thousand extensions including Ad Block Plus (to block video ads on web pages), Video Download Helper (to download videos to your computer from websites), Firebug (useful for those who develop and want to check the code in the pages), each used by millions of people.

-This page about Compression Socks.
-Look at the page in a normal browser window.
+Look at any page in a normal browser window.
 Now look at that page using Firebug.
 Firebug allows you to see the HTML code.
 This is the website’s backend code used to create the visible page.
 Think of it like an architectural blueprint for your browser.

 Open 2 different pages in your browser.
 See if you can spot the major difference in the source code.
 It helps to use a specific browser extension to compare the differences.

 Extensions exist for dozens of purposes: to increase accessibility (for example to improve readability), for weather forecasts, to protect your privacy, to manage news, RSS, to manage file downloads, to speed up navigation…

 They are also used for shopping, to translate web pages, to increase productivity (extensions to take notes or to manage online calendars), for fun (extensions to listen to music via online radio), to add and customize toolbars, etc.